jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 ==== Solving the wave function $Psi$
 Because the full expression in @eq-hamiltonian-full can be so incredibly complex to compute for, researchers are always searching for ways to simplify an equation in order to make the computational cost of solving it cheaper.
-Some of these simplifications instantiated the _variational theorem_ that states we could then never achieve the true energy $E$ of the wave function this way, but merely an approximated value $E'$ that will always be slightly higher in energy.
+These approximations instantiated the _variational theorem_ that states we could then never achieve the true energy $E$ of the wave function this way, but merely an approximated value $E'$ that will always be slightly higher in energy.
 Nevertheless, the introduction of the _Born-Oppenheimer approximation_ is one paradigm that has faciliated research on atomic systems.

 //